andrekolodochka/sydtechleaders.github.io/README.md

 We are currently looking for venue and catering sponsors for future events in Sydney.
 Please email sydtechleaders@gmail.com if you're interested in getting involved.

 ### Code of Conduct
-We have a [code of conduct](/coc) we ask all members of the Sydney Tech Leader community to adhere to.
+We have a [code of conduct](/coc) we require all members of the Sydney Tech Leader community to adhere to.

 ### Topics, Decks, and Notes